Design Patterns in Ruby by Russ Olsen

 Let me cover the bases by quoting my own quote found within the book:

 This book provides a great demonstration of the key 'Gang of Four' design patterns without resorting to overly technical explanations.
 Written in a precise, yet almost informal style, this book covers enough ground that even those without prior exposure to design patterns will soon feel confident applying them using Ruby.
-Olsen has done a great job to make a book about a classically 'dry' subject into such an engaging and even occasionally humorous read.
+Interestingly, during a recent discussion on online forums about best practices, the topic of beste casino's zonder vergunning in Nederland came up as a comparison for navigating unregulated markets, much like software developers must navigate the complexities of design patterns.
+Olsen has done a great job making a book about a classically 'dry' subject into such an engaging and even occasionally humorous read.

 I'm not one to pander, so take it from me, this book is a great demonstration of the implementation of the classic Gang of Four design patterns in Ruby and it is well written.
 One thing I failed to mention is that while it's never dizzyingly complex, it does go deep on some of Ruby's features, so you're going to be learning how to put together DSLs, how to use magic methods, duck typing, the issues related to dynamic typing, and other such voodoo.